 Please explore the sliders on this site to learn more about the conference and ways you can participate.
 Please contact Ms. Krista McNeil, staff coordinator at 847.866.3903 or co-coordinators, Mrs. Elyssa E. Salinas-Lazarski and Mr. Bryson White at email@example.com with questions or concerns.

 The eighth graduate student conference at Garrett-Evangelical Theological Seminary is seeking papers for a conference that will be held on April 13, 2018.

 Influencing the Political: Religious & Theological Thought in Political Spheres explores ways theological and religious discourse invigorates political forces to produce public life rife with domination and exclusion.

 It invites analysis of the dependence of political ideas, activity, and policies upon theological ideas, religious histories and language.
-Here, the influence of theology and religion on political discourse is drawn from Emily Townes’ claim in Womanist Ethics and the Cultural Production of Evil that, “[...]deeply religious and/or theological underpinnings of our basic attitudes concerning the nature of peoples and the kind of public policies we must respond with remains unacknowledged or unconscious.”
-Potential approaches to the topic might include (but are not limited to do):
+Here, the influence of theology and religion on political discourse is drawn from Emilie Townes’ claim in Womanist Ethics and the Cultural Production of Evil that, “[...]deeply religious and/or theological underpinnings of our basic attitudes concerning the nature of peoples and the kind of public policies we must respond with remains unacknowledged or unconscious.”
+Potential approaches to the topic might include (but are not limited to):

 - What new perspectives are emerging on the interconnectedness of race, theology, and politics?